 - Social isolation and withdrawal

 - Psychosis, paranoia, hostile or aggressive behavior

 PCP abusers will quickly develop tolerance to the drug more so if they practice “runs” or binge on this drug for days without stop.
 The danger of binging is overdose which could ultimately lead to death.
 PCP is highly addictive.
 Psychological dependence on this drug is a step away from physical dependence or addiction.
 The user becomes an abuser and an addict as this is the progression.
 At this stage, the addict craves the drug not only psychologically but physically.
 Withdrawal symptoms will manifest if he fails to take the drug.

-Memory loss, depression, speech impairment, cognitive problems, and weight loss are some of the withdrawal symptoms that may last a year after initial detoxification of the abuser.
+Memory loss, depression, speech impairment, cognitive problems, and weight loss are some of the withdrawal symptoms that may last a year after the initial detoxification of the abuser.
 Other withdrawal symptoms include increased sleep and increased appetite.